node-fetch/node-fetch/CONTRIBUTING.md

 `semantic-release` supports pre-releases and maintenance releases.

 In order to release a maintenance version, open a pull request against a `[VERSION].x` branch, e.g. `2.x`.
-As long as the commit conventions docoumented above are followed, a maintenance version will be released.
+As long as the commit conventions documented above are followed, a maintenance version will be released.
 Breaking changes are not permitted.

 In order to release a beta version, create or re-create the `beta` branch based on the latest `main` branch.
 Then create a pull request against the `beta` branch.
 When merged into the `beta` branch, a new `...-beta.X` release will be created.
 Once ready, create a pull request against `main` (or `next` if you prefer).
 This pull request be merged using `squash & merge`.